Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

-The article explores two popular apps: Google Messages and Samsung Messages.
-Which is for you?
+Google Messages and Samsung Messages are two of the best SMS apps responsible for billions of daily texts.
+How do both differ?
 This is the Google Messages vs. Samsung Messages battle.

 Interface